Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Experimental Setup

 with $y_j$ representing the output of the $j$th neuron in the set of remaining unit oscillators in the network, and $w_{ij}$ is the connection weight existing in-between.

 Often, the input to the components of an oscillatory unit is arranged such that $z_1 = -z_2$, meaning that an internal network connection having the effect of, say, promoting the flexion movement of a joint (or equally, inhibiting the extension movement), should excite the flexor neuron and at the same time inhibit the extensor neuron of the corresponding oscillatory unit.
-The condition $z_1 = -z_2$ is not implicitly imposed in this study, and the genetic algorithms (GA) implementation (described in section \ref{GeneticAlgorithms} below) is free to determine the connection paths and types of connection to each of the neurons in a unit oscillator independently.
+The condition $z_1 = -z_2$ is not implicitly imposed in this study, and the GA implementation is free to determine the connection paths and types of connection to each of the neurons in a unit oscillator independently.

-$f_i$ in Eq.
-(1) represent the total feedback input to the $i$th neuron, in a similar fashion to $z_i$ described above.
+$f_i$ in Eq.~(\ref{EquationOscillator}) represents the total feedback input to the $i$th neuron, in a similar fashion to $z_i$ described above.
 Feedback paths provide a means to maintain an adaptive mutual coordination, called \emph{entrainment}, between the CPG network and the walking mechanism subject to physics of the environment \cite{Taga1991}.
-This is achieved by the continuous modification of oscillation characteristics and phase relations of the CPG network by the external inputs, and in turn, the commands sent by the CPG network driving the walking mechanism through the environment, and again, the effect of this on the CPG network through the feedback pathways (Fig. \ref{Figure2}).
-The feedback pathways existing between the walking mechanism and the CPG controller network are described in the following section.
+This is achieved by a cyclic and continuous modification of oscillation characteristics and phase relations of the CPG network by the external inputs; and in turn, the commands sent by the CPG network moving the walking mechanism within the environment; and again, the effect of this on the CPG network through feedback (Figure~\ref{FigureEntrainment}).
+Feedback pathways between the mechanism and the CPG network are described in the following section.

-\subsection{Walking mechanism and the physical simulation}
+\subsection{Walking Mechanism and the Physical Simulation}

-The five-link planar walking mechanism considered in this study consists of four actuators and the five links in-between: Two actuators in the hip and two in the knee joints, two links for each leg, and the fifth link connecting the two legs.
-The mechanism has no supporting feet, i.e. no ankle joints.
+The five-link planar walking mechanism considered in this study consists of four actuators and the five links in-between: two actuators in the hip and two in the knee joints, two links for each leg, and the fifth link connecting the two legs.
+The mechanism has no supporting feet and no ankle joints, and touches the ground on two points at the end of its legs, which are rounded in the hardware implementation.
+The omission of feet is made possible by the increased stability of the two dimensional model: as long as the center of mass of the system lies between the two points of contact between the mechanism and the ground, any movement of the system ends in a stable state.